groonga/groonga/doc/source/reference/commands/logical_table_remove.rst

   * Removes parts of a logical table
   * Unremovable cases
   * Removes with related tables
+  * Removes broken tables as much as possible
   * Decreases used resources

 .. _logical-table-remove-basic-usage: